WASasquatch/was-node-suite-comfyui/README.md

 1. Current Nodes:
     - CLIPTextEncode (NSP): Parse Noodle Soup Prompts
+    - Constant Number
+    - Debug to Console (Debug pretty much anything to the console window)
     - Image Blank: Create a blank image in any colo
     - Image Blend by Mask: Blend two images by a mask
     - Image Blend: Blend two images by opacity